YosysHQ/yosys/README.md

 	yosys> read -sv tests/simple/fiedler-cooley.v
 	yosys> hierarchy -top up3down5

-writing the design to the console in Yosys's internal format:
+writing the design to the console in the RTLIL format used by Yosys
+internally:

-	yosys> write_ilang
+	yosys> write_rtlil

 convert processes (``always`` blocks) to netlist elements and perform some simple optimizations: